A Close Approach: The Earth-Moon System

-The earth underwent significant change at what is recognized on earth as the Permian Triassic (P-T) boundary.
+The earth-moon system changed significantly at what is recognized on earth as the Permian Triassic (P-T) boundary.
 The earth and moon actually form a binary pair, in other words, a dual planetary system.
 When the earth is thought of not as a single planet, but as part of a system, it is possible to produce a model which can explain the Permian extinction and its aftermath.

 It is apparent that the Siberian Traps played a pivotal role in the Permian Extinction.
 But what drove this very energetic eruption and why did life struggle for so long afterwards?
 As life began to rebound after the extinction, a new world was forming.
 The CALM postulates that most of the energy of the moon’s approach was dissipated as heat into the earth’s interior.
 This stored heat manifested itself by re-energizing Earth’s plate tectonics, beginning in the Triassic and ultimately leading to the runaway green house scenario of the Jurassic period.
 The heat produced by the moon’s close approach has worked steadily over the last 250 million years to transform the physical shape and positioning of the earth’s continental landmasses and ocean basins; it altered the earth’s axial tilt; and it transformed the atmospheric composition of the earth.
 The history of life on earth reflects to this very day the slowly dissipating energy left from the event of near lunar approach at what is today known as the Permian-Triassic Boundary.

 The close approach would also have provided the energy necessary to initiate the formation of the lunar mare.
 The lunar mare are volcanic flood basalts on the moon much like Earth’s continental flood basalts.
 This hypothesis of a common tidal heating event can be used to correlate the geologic history the earth to the moon allowing for a unified, system wide, geologic table.